bruceravel/demeter/documentation/Athena/forward.rst

 .. _forward_chapter:

 Forward
 =======

+.. todo:: installation instructions, document building instructions

+.. todo:: need to make sure all internal links point at actual targets

 Conventions and acknowledgements
 --------------------------------

-The best way to learn how to use ATHENA is to **use** ATHENA.
+The best way to learn how to use :demeter:`athena` is to **use** :demeter:`athena`.
 Poke at the buttons, poke at the menus, try things just to see what happens.
-And above all, remember the physical and mathematical meanings of your data and of the data analysis techniques and think about how actions in ATHENA relate to those meanings.
+And above all, remember the physical and mathematical meanings of your data and of the data analysis techniques and think about how actions in :demeter:`athena` relate to those meanings.

-ATHENA is a powerful and versatile program capable of supporting almost all of your common (and not-so-common) XAS data processing chores.
+:demeter:`athena` is a powerful and versatile program capable of supporting almost all of your common (and not-so-common) XAS data processing chores.
 It is not, however, a particularly intuitive program.
 I doubt that any XAS program could be intuitive.
-On top of that, ATHENA has accumulated lots of features over the years.
+On top of that, :demeter:`athena` has accumulated lots of features over the years.
 Many of these features are necessary for high-quality data processing, others are bells and whistles intended to make data processing more convenient or more fun.

-This document attempts to be a comprehensive overview of all of ATHENA's features.
+This document attempts to be a comprehensive overview of all of the features of :demeter:`athena`.
 There are lots of words, but also lots of pictures.
 Feel free to jump around and to focus on the parts most directly relevant to your immediate needs.
 I hope you find this document and the program helpful.

 Layout and typesetting conventions